bloomen/transwarp/README.md

 ### Timing tasks

-In order to identify bottlenecks it's often useful to know how much time spent in which task. transwarp provides a `timer` listener that will automatically time the tasks it listens to:
+In order to identify bottlenecks it's often useful to know how much time is spent in which task. transwarp provides a `timer` listener that will automatically time the tasks it listens to:
 ```cpp